asainsbury/ansible-cisco-oneshot/README.md

-# ansible-ios-oneshot
+# ansible-ios-oneshot: A oneshot config push for the time poor Network Engineer

 > # **one-shot**
-> adjective NORTH AMERICAN informal
+> adjective NORTH AMERICAN informal\
-> achieved with a single attempt or action.
+> achieved with a single attempt or action.\
-> "there is no one-shot solution to the problem"
+> "there is no one-shot solution to the problem"\
-> done, produced, or occurring only once.
+> done, produced, or occurring only once.\
-> "a one-shot deal"
+> "a one-shot deal"\

-- A oneshot config push for the time poor Network Engineer.
-- Skill level required: minimal.
-- Awesomness: desireable.

 The playbook takes the input from a csv file containing hosts and commands, and converts it into a host inventory file which is used to push config out on mass.